 About

-I recently began a postdoctoral research fellowship in the Department of Family Medicine at Dalhousie University.
-Supervised by Dr. Ruth Lavergne, I will lead mixed-methods, multi-provincial studies aimed at understanding the impacts of population aging on primary care needs and capacity.
+After defending my PhD in July 2025, I began a postdoctoral research fellowship in the Department of Family Medicine at Dalhousie University.
+Supervised by Dr. Ruth Lavergne, I am leading mixed methods, multi-provincial studies aimed at understanding the impacts of population aging on primary care needs and capacity.